 But despite Jared’s efforts, we sigh.
 We’re bored.
 Conversation, always random with 6 year olds, seems to involve guinea pigs and someone’s uncle.
 Handwriting seeks a distraction anywhere but the line, with unwieldy f’s (always a hard one) and enormous loops like dropped stitches.
 Nobody learns much about Brazil, and what they do learn is inaccurate (“How happy all the Brazilian people are!
 What an amazing capital city Brasilia is!”)
 It’s taken an hour so far and we are still not finished.

 I apologise for being another moaning teacher.
-I’m not holding my breath that the minstars will change their policies any time soon, but next time I blog about children’s writing, I’ll take inspiration from the historic contents of my cupboard and write about how teaching it should be.
+I’m not holding my breath that the minstars will change direction any time soon although their directives change every full full moon.
+But next time I blog about children’s writing, I’ll take inspiration from the historic contents of my cupboard and write about how teaching it should be.

-*Some proper nouns have been changed for the purposes of this post.
+*Some proper nouns have been changed for the purposes of this post but as far as possible no children were harmed in the production process.

 © Jessica Norrie 2016